thesurojit-das/Quiz-Game/README.md

 # Quiz-Game
 Here you get 5 questions from each section select anyone to play the quiz.

-Sections are
+Section are->

               Science

               Technology

               Indian Politics

               Sports

- Once after completing one section you can go for another sections
+ Once after completing one section you can move for another section.